alexpotter1/intel-nuc6i7kyk-opencore/README.md

   * Appears to work if the Thunderbolt device is connected at boot, but any hotplugging/sleep stops it from working
 * SD card reader (PCIe, unlikely to ever work)
 * TOSLINK optical jack (disabled in SSDT)
-* WiFi (macOS does not support Intel chipsets, unlikely to work until a kext is reverse-engineered)
 * Secure Boot (OpenCore should support this, just a case of enabling)

 Known quirks: